zingbretsen/zingbretsen-site/src/blog/vim-gives-you-superpowers.md

 ## Mnemonics
 You may be thinking "that sounds like a lot of work to memorize all those keybindings".
 Well, yes and no. There are a lot of things you can do in vim.
 A lot a lot.
 But one of the key things about vim is that they took great pains to make the keybindings follow a logical pattern.
 If you say the thing you want to do in your head, that will go a long way to helping you memorize the keybindings until they become muscle memory.

- There keys that you might use to *do* something:
+ There are keys that you might use to *do* something:

 - `d` is to `d`elete some specified text
 - `c` is to `c`hange some speficied text (it will delete the text and bring you into insert mode to type the new text)